 What Is a Single Room Heat Recovery Unit?

-- Continuous humidity reduction
+- Continuous air exchange

 - Improved indoor air quality